 Risks include an immune response to the donor blood, which can make it hard to find future donors; infection; and excess iron buildup in your body.
-Because excess iron can damage your heart, liver and other organs, if you undergo regular transfusions, you might need treatment to reduce iron levels.
+Because excess iron can damage your heart, liver and other organs, you might need treatment to reduce iron levels if you undergo regular transfusions.

 Stem cell transplant.
 Also known as bone marrow transplant, this procedure involves replacing bone marrow affected by sickle cell anemia with healthy bone marrow from a donor.
 The procedure usually uses a matched donor, such as a sibling, who doesn't have sickle cell anemia.

-Because of the risks associated with a bone marrow transplant, the procedure is recommended only for people, usually children, who have significant symptoms and complications of sickle cell anemia.
+Because of the risks associated with a bone marrow transplant, including death, the procedure is recommended only for people, usually children, who have significant symptoms and complications of sickle cell anemia.
 A stem cell transplant is the only known cure for sickle cell anemia.

 Clinical trials are ongoing to address stem cell transplantation in adults and gene therapies.